matiassingers/apn-test/readme.md

     --token
           (required)
-          The device token you wish to send the notification to A device token or a list of device tokens that are comma-separated
+          The device token you wish to send the notification to Takes a single token or a comma-separated list of tokens
 ```

 ### Debug